zefredz/claroline-packages/modules/ICPCRDR/README.txt

                                     configuration options for the module [css]                            :  this folder contains the css style sheets of the module.
+Searched by CSSLoader [img]                            :  contains the icons and images of our module, searched by get_icon_url() [lang]                           :  the translation files for the module, searched by get_lang()
+    lang_french.lang.php         :  the french translation file in which you can find how to write a translation file [lib]                            :  the libraries of the module, sercahed by From::module('ICPCRDR')->uses(...)
-Searched by CSSLoader [flash]                          :  this folder is not part of a standard module file structure.
+[mediaelements]                  :  this folder is not part of a standard
+                                    module file structure.
 It contains the
-                                    flash files used by the module [img]                            :  contains the icons and images of our module, searched by get_icon_url() [js]                             :  contains the javascript files of the module, searched by JavascriptLoader [lang]                           :  the translation files for the module, searched by get_lang()
-    lang_french.lang.php         :  the french translation file in which you can find how to write a translation file [lib]                            :  the libraries of the module, sercahed by From::module('ICPCRDR')->uses(...)
-[setup]                          :  install and uninstall php and sql scripts
-    course_install.sql           :  SQL script executed when installing the module in a course
+                                    media player used to display audio and video [setup]                          :  install and uninstall php and sql scripts course_install.sql           :  SQL script executed when installing the module in a course